top of page

 Professor

 Dr. Wan Shou is an assistant professor in the Department of Mechanical Engineering at the University of Arkansas Fayetteville.
 He was a Postdoctoral Associate in Computational Design & Fabrication Group at MIT CSAIL from January 2019 to July 2021, mentored by Prof. Wojciech Matusik (EECS & ME).
 His group aims to solve societal challenges with manufacturing.
-His research interests are closely related to advanced manufacturing (e.g, laser-based micro/nano-manufacturing, novel 3D printing, and robot-assisted manufacturing), and advanced materials (such as hydrogels/ionogels, nanocomposites, semiconductors, etc.).
+His research interests are closely related to advanced manufacturing (e.g, laser-based micro/nano-manufacturing, novel 3D printing, and robot-assisted manufacturing), and advanced materials (such as hydrogels/ionogels, composites, functional fibers, semiconductors, etc.).
 His research has wide applications, such as wearable electronics, robotics, structural materials, clean water/energy, etc.

 2024.png